-(a) The annual reporting fee for a multiple site surface mining operation shall be calculated pursuant to the method of fee assessment set forth in paragraph (c) below and shall be based on the total combined amount of primary commodity produced as reported on the multiple site form required (MRRC-4M) by section 3697(d) four thousand dollars (\$4,000).

-(b) The annual reporting fee for surface mining operations which are no longer in operation with no intent to resume, which had no mineral production in the reporting calendar year, and

-(1) which did not complete reclamation during the reporting calendar year shall be \$100; or

-(2) which completed reclamation during the reporting calendar year shall be \$100.
-Proof of completion of reclamation, approved by the lead agency, shall be submitted with this fee.

-(c) Except as otherwise provided, the annual reporting fee for surface mining operations shall be calculated on the total primary mineral commodity produced in the reporting calendar year.
+- (a) The annual reporting fee for a multiple site surface mining operation shall be four thousand dollars (\$4,000). - (b) The annual reporting fee for surface mining operations which are no longer in operation with no intent to resume, which had no mineral production in the reporting calendar year, and - (1) which did not complete reclamation during the reporting calendar year shall be \$100; or - (2) which completed reclamation during the reporting calendar year shall be \$100.
+Proof of completion of reclamation, approved by the lead agency, shall be submitted with this fee. - (c) Except as otherwise provided, the annual reporting fee for surface mining operations shall be calculated on the total primary mineral commodity produced in the reporting calendar year.
 A factor to determine the amount of fee adjustments from one reporting calendar year to the next shall be calculated according to the following formula:

-[((AT RY) - (AT PY))/(AT PY)] = Factor
+$$[((AT{RY}) - (AT{PY}))/(AT{PY})] = Factor$$